Laser-Assisted Cataract Surgery in Boulder County

 Femtosecond Laser Surgery can improve precision and outcomes

 Cataract surgery is most commonly performed using a technique called phacoemulsification, also known as phaco.
 Traditional phaco surgery uses sound waves to break up the crystalline lens that has hardened over time into a cataract.
-FLACS can improve upon traditional phaco techniques and is approved for use in the following steps during cataract surgery:
+FLACS can improve upon traditional phaco techniques and is approved for use for the following steps during cataract surgery:

-Curvilinear Capsulorhexis — Opening the Lens Capsule
+Precise Opening of the Lens Capsule

-Limbal Relaxing Incisions for Astigmatism
+Precise Incisions for Astigmatism

 In summary, although traditional phaco surgery is remarkably safe and effective for cataract removal, the femtosecond laser can help surgeons improve accuracy and outcomes.
-Ask your ophthalmologist if you are a candidate for Femtosecond Laser-Assisted Cataract Surgery or contact the Boulder Medical Center ophthalmology department for an appointment at (303) 440-3049.
+Ask your ophthalmologist if you are a candidate for Femtosecond Laser-Assisted Cataract Surgery or contact the Boulder Medical Center ophthalmology department for an appointment (303) 440-3049.

 Dr. Kreidl, originally from San Francisco, started his ophthalmology practice at Boulder Medical Center in 2004.
 He and his wife, Ryn, a pediatrician, have two children, Luke and Max.
 Dr. Kreidl loves mountain biking and skiing with his family, and was a nationally ranked tennis player before becoming dedicated to medicine.

-Dr. Kreidl offers a full range of ophthalmology services and treatments including:
+Dr. Kreidl offers a full range of ophthalmology services and treatments, including:

 - Surgery – Crystalens and Trulign accommodative lenses